iawade/common_condition/README.md

    - Please remember to use a quality-controlled VCF that **still includes common variants**
    - **VCFs must have a `.csi` index**, located in the same place within the file structure as the/each VCF
    - **Please make sure values/names in VCF `CHROM` column match those in the bed file**: i.e. "chr1" instead of "1", "CM000663.2", "NC_000001.11" or something even more esoteric
-   - Multiple (Although I don't think/know if it will work if VCFs are chunked into multiple VCFs per chromosome) or a single VCF are supported.
+   - Multiple (although untested as to whether it will work if VCFs are chunked into multiple VCFs per chromosome) or a single VCF are supported.
 Either option requires a file with the location of VCF[s]
       > #### `config.yaml`
       > ```yaml
       > list_of_vcf_files: "vcf_list.txt"